 Step 1: Create a Multi-Page Form in WordPress

 The easiest way to make a multi-page form in WordPress is to use the WPForms plugin.
 It’s the most beginner-friendly and best WordPress form plugin on the market.
 You’ll need to purchase it before we begin.

 Fortunately, IsItWP users can use the coupon code SAVE10 to get a 10 percent discount on any version of WPForms.
 (You’ll need at least the Basic version for this tutorial).

 After you purchase the plugin, go ahead and install and activate it.
 Not sure how to install and activate a plugin?
 No problem!
-We wrote a guide for that.
+We wrote a guide on how to install a plugin.

 After activation, head to WPForms » Settings and verify your product with the license key you were given.